aachyuthh/potential-op/README.md

 ### Time Complexity
 Refer Notes
 ### Bitwise Operations
-Set and clear particular bit.
+Set and clear particular bit</br>
-Trailing zeros in a binary number.
+Trailing zeros in a binary number. </br>
-Find only non repeating number in a list where all other numbers appear twice.
+Find only non repeating number in a list where all other numbers appear twice. </br>
-Find 2 non-repeating numbers in a list where all other numbers appear twice.
+Find 2 non-repeating numbers in a list where all other numbers appear twice. </br>
-Find only non-repeating number in a list where all other numbers appear k times.
+Find only non-repeating number in a list where all other numbers appear k times. </br>